 • To avoid lifetime late enrollment penalties

-• Cover existing prescription costs
+• To cover existing prescription costs

 How Can I Achieve Comprehensive Coverage?

-Sign Up for or Keep Original Medicare and Add Medigap + a Standalone Part D Plan
+Sign Up For or Keep Original Medicare and Add Medigap + a Standalone Part D Plan

 • Do not worry about whether your doctor is in-network